Apprenticeshift: Ushering in a new era for skills

 To a rapturous reception from his backbenchers, he announced planned cuts to tax credits would be scrapped and investment in housing, health, infrastructure, defence and entrepreneurialism prioritised.

-was the new apprenticeship levy.
+A striking announcement was the new apprenticeship levy.
 After much speculation, Osborne announced it would be set at 0.5% of an employer’s wage bill.
 He also announced that this levy would be offset by a £15,000 allowance, meaning that all businesses with a wage bill of under £3m will not have to pay the levy.

 Osborne said the levy would raise £3bn by 2020, funding three million apprenticeships by the end of the decade.

 He said: “It’s a huge reform to raise the skills of the nation and address one of the enduring weaknesses of the British economy.”